-As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to financial instruments, capital management, presentation of a cash-flow statement, standards not yet effective, related party transactions, revenue from contracts with customers and fair value measurement.
+As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to financial instruments, capital management, presentation of comparative information in respect of certain assets, presentation of a cash-flow statement, standards not yet effective, impairment of assets, related party transactions, revenue from contracts with customers and fair value measurement.
 Where required, equivalent disclosures are given in the group accounts of Man Group plc.